Module 22: Save and Load

 • Universally understood: every language and tool can read JSON

-• Simple API: Godot's JSON.stringify() and JSON.parse_string() handle everything
+• Simple API: Godot's JSON.stringify() and JSON.parse() handle everything

 See: Saving games, the official guide covering multiple save approaches.